benlau/runbookmd/README.md

 # Runbook.md

-Runbook.md is a VSCode extension that enables running scripts in a code block from Markdown files directly with a single click.
+Runbook.md is a VSCode extension that allows you to execute scripts directly from code blocks within Markdown files.
+It helps you create an interactive runbook for your daily maintenance tasks with GitOps/DevOps purposes.

 Note: This extension has been tested on macOS and Linux environments.
 Windows compatibility is not currently guaranteed.